 The fair dealing provisions research and study only apply whilst enrolled, or undertaking research once studies or research has been completed any copyright works used under the fair dealing provisions will require permission if the research output or assignment is to be published publicly.

 For example, as part of a research project I plan to use published questionnaires, I am covered by the fair dealing provisions for using the questionnaires as part of the project.
 If I then publish the research findings using text from the published questionnaires or wish to include the questionnaires into the final (electronic) archival copy within the RMIT Research Repository, fair dealing no longer applies and I would need to gain permission from the copyright holders to use the published questionnaires publicly.

 Any public use of copyright works rules out the fair dealing provisions.

 Can you include images, figures, diagrams, photographs, journal articles & conference papers in your thesis - YES.

-The copyright act has fair dealing provisions that allow students to include copyright works into theses for research & study purposes that include research and examination.
+The copyright act has fair dealing provisions that allow students to include copyright works into theses for research and study purposes that include research and examination.

 Do you need permission to include copyright works into your thesis for examination – NO.

 You need permission to use copyright works in your thesis if it is published or used outside of research and study purposes.
 This includes publishing via the RMIT Research Repository, publishing a chapter as a journal article or chapter, presentation at a conference that is published or presented publicly.

 When publishing the final archive copy of your thesis you have two options with regard to images, figures, diagrams, photographs, journal articles & conference papers: